Man convicted of murder in Britain is jailed in New Zealand

 - Inquest: Cranberries singer O'Riordan drowned after drinking

+During his trial in Birmingham’s Crown Court, Tanner said McLean had told him she wanted to end the relationship and had been unfaithful.

+“I flew at her in a rage and proceeded to put my hands around her neck,” Tanner told police at the time, according to the Herald.
+“I think I must have lost control, because I have only a vague recollection of the time that elapsed afterwards.
+I am bewildered why I have done such a terrible thing to a person I love dearly.”

-In the latest case, Tanner punched his girlfriend and put both hands across her neck, according to the Herald.
+In the latest case, Tanner argued with his girlfriend while she was staying at a motel in the town of Whanganui and punched her with a closed fist, according to the Herald.
+He also put both hands across her neck, restricting her breathing.

+Judge Philip Crayton said Tanner’s partner later sent a text saying the relationship was over, and that Tanner arrived back at the motel, where he pulled down her pants and demanded sex, before again punching her in the head.

+The judge said that during a different argument, the partner said she was leaving Tanner and he replied that she would not and that he would kill her, according to the Herald.